ZcashFoundation/zebra/book/src/user/lightwalletd.md

 ## Download and build lightwalletd
 [#download-and-build-lightwalletd]: #download-and-build-lightwalletd

-Once you have Zebra running (with open RPC port and synchronized) you can install lightwalletd.
+While you synchronize Zebra you can install lightwalletd.
 There are several versions of lightwalletd in different repositories:

 - [The original version](https://github.com/zcash/lightwalletd)
 - [The version used by zecwallet-lite and zecwallet-cli](https://github.com/adityapk00/lightwalletd)